 - Perpetual contracts which have no expiry/settlement and instead auto-roll every 4-hours with a funding rate mechanism paid between Long and Short positions to anchor the price to the spot rate

-- Fixed Maturity contracts with a Monthly and/or Quarterly maturity schedule.
-These carry an alias/tag for easier reference: Month and Quarter.
+- Fixed Maturity contracts with a Monthly and Quarterly maturity schedule.
+XBTUSD and ETHUSD have Semiannual contracts in addition to Monthly and Quarterly.
+These carry an alias/tag for easier reference: Month, Quarter, and Semiannual.

 Quarter contracts become Month contracts after the expiration/settlement of a Month contract which precedes the Quarterly cycle referred above.
 For example, if it is February 1 there is a Month contract expiring the last Friday of February, and a Quarter contract expiring on last Friday of March.
 When that February Month contract expires, the March Quarter contract becomes a "Month" contract, and a new June contract is launched which expires on the last Friday which is tagged "Quarter".